Sketchplanations

 Explaining one thing a week in a sketch

-Yak shaving explained: someone looks on confused as another explains the convoluted story which led to them sitting there shaving a yak, just like solving problems in software development
+What is yak shaving and what does it mean example: someone looks on confused as another explains the convoluted story which led to them sitting there shaving a yak, just like solving problems in software development

 Yak shaving